-Time out service is a domiciliary care agency.
+Elmich Care is a domiciliary care agency.
 It provides personal care to older adults living in their own homes.
-It is primarily a service that provides support to carers and part of a wider service provided by Age UK that also includes day care provision and signposting support.
-At the time of our inspection, there were 11 people who received personal care from the service.
+At the time of our inspection, there were 62 people who received personal care from the service.

 Not everyone who used the service received personal care.
 CQC only inspects where people receive personal are.
 This is help with tasks related to personal hygiene and eating.
 Where they do, we also consider any wider social care provided.